RabbitMQ for Pivotal Cloud Foundry® Documentation

 - Click Apply Changes to install the service.

-This product requires Ops Manager v1.7.0 or later.
+This product requires Ops Manager version 1.4.0 or greater.

 Using RabbitMQ in your application